nutanix-cloud-native/opendocs/docs/guides/cloud_native_role/index.md

 ## Example

 !!! note
-    Update the `role_name` variable if a different name for the custom role is desired
+    Update the `role_name` variable if a different name for the custom role is desired.

 ```YAML
 ---